2020 was my most transformative year yet. Here’s why:

-And although these types of situations are painful, challenging and downright unbearable at times, it’s within these trials that we have the biggest opportunities for self-growth.
+Change is hard – and although the experiences from 2020 were painful, challenging and downright unbearable at times, it’s within these trials that we have the biggest opportunities for self-growth.

 While I won’t try to sugarcoat the adversities of 2020, I will share with you three key reasons why 2020 was one of my most transformative years yet, as well as how to apply these insights to make the years to come better than you ever imagined.